 Call your viewers to action

 All good marketers are familiar with CTAs or Calls to Action.
 Put simply, these are lines of copy that direct readers (or viewers in this case) to take an action e.g. “Buy now” or “Sign up to our newsletter”.
 When you add captions to your video, there’s always room to add a CTA.

 There are three locations for a CTA in a mobile video: pre-roll, mid-roll and post-roll.
 If it wasn’t already clear, this means before your video footage, during your video footage and after your video footage.
 According to Wistia, mid-roll CTAs have the best results – they mean your video can have a more organic introduction but the CTA is shared before too many viewers scroll away before the end of the video.

 Improve your SEO

 While search engines like Google can’t read captions if you’ve added them with video editing software, there are some ways video captions can improve your SEO.
 Conveniently, you can use the text from captions in the description of your content on platforms like YouTube and Vimeo or as the alt text if you’re embedding a video into your website – search engines can crawl this and as a result, will likely rank your video higher.

 Lights, camera, caption

 With some helpful tips under your belt, it’s time to get captioning.
-We think the easiest way to get started is with an online video editor.
+An easy way on iPhone is through our Video Captioning app.
+Another great way to get started is with our online video editor.
 Click through to get creating and sharing on Instagram, Facebook, YouTube and more!